Statusnone420/PR-Dashboard/PLAN.md

 ## Data Checks

-- Confirm feedback stores aggregate counters, not full issue bodies.
+- Confirm feedback stores aggregate counters and compact event markers, not full issue bodies.
 - Confirm export contains feedback but not enrichment cache.
 - Confirm imported older payloads still work.
 - Confirm reset learned feedback removes only feedback.
+- Confirm Clear Token preserves feedback.

 ## Risks

 - Store movement paths may duplicate feedback events if an action is retried or re-rendered.
-- Moved cards can pass through lanes; avoid double-counting accidental repeated moves if possible.
+- Moved cards can pass through lanes; idempotent markers are required.
 - Feedback should be useful but not noisy in score rows.
 - Hidden repo feedback can be broad; keep penalty capped.